Frank Perdue Net Worth, Biography & Legacy | Perdue Farms Story

 Key Achievements

-• Built large-scale chicken processing plants
+• Built modern, large-scale chicken processing plants to increase production

 Frank Perdue Net Worth (Historic Estimate)